Gå til hovedindhold

 Hedebo Embroidery in the World

-Hedebo Embroidery became famous all over the world.
-In the last half of the 19th century this Danish peasant embroidery was displayed in several world exhibitions.
-At the beginning of the 20th century, Hedebo Embroidery could be found in foreign embroidery and pattern books.
-Hedebo Embroidery shares a common European cultural heritage, taking inspiration from the Byzantine Empire of mediaeval times.
+Hedebo Embroidery gained international recognition.
+In the latter half of the 19th century, this Danish peasant embroidery was showcased at several world exhibitions.
+By the early 20th century, Hedebo Embroidery could be found in foreign embroidery and pattern books.
+It shares a common European cultural heritage, drawing inspiration from the Byzantine Empire of medieval times.

 Indhold